PabloAndresArg/PabloAndresArg/README.md

 # 👋 hello world , my name is Pablo Argueta
-### I am a student of the science and systems career at the University of San Carlos
+### I was a student of the science and systems career at the University of San Carlos.
+I am currently a technical lead at Zigi app

 ## aws cloud practitioner
+## aws ia cloud practitioner

 ## Skills: